Printers

 N/A

-130.199.162.178 Xerox Phaser 4500DT 1006C, mailroom n/a B&W, duplexing
+130.199.162.178 HP Color LaserJet 3800dtn 1006C, mailroom n/a color, duplexing

-Printing from the wireless network (or from offsite)
+Printing from the wireless (Corus) network

 1. Use VPN.
 But if you are avoiding the internal network altogether for some reason, or can't use the VPN client, then keep reading...

 3. SSH tunnels can provide a way to talk directly (sort-of) to almost any printer on the campus wired network.
 At least as far as your laptop's print subsystem is concerned, you will be talking directly to the printer.
 (This is especially nice if you want to make various configuration changes to the print job through a locally installed driver.)
-But if you don't understand ssh tunnels, this is gonna look like gibberish:
+But if you don't understand SSH tunnels, this is gonna look like gibberish:

 Here is the basic idea, using the printer in the Control Room.